The continuum limit of loop quantum gravity - a framework for solving the theory: Continuum limit in canonical loop quantum gravity

 \subsection{Kinematical understanding of the continuum limit}

 We thus come to our first (kinematical) understanding of a continuum limit in canonical loop quantum gravity.
 This is the construction of states in the Ashtekar--Lewandowski representation or even alternative representations that can be interpreted as representing continuum geometries.
 Keeping the Ashtekar--Lewandowski (AL) representation the construction of coherent states has been explored \cite{coherent}, also coarse graining in the kinematical Hilbert space have been considered \cite{etera}.
-Here one however keeps the distributional nature of the states with respect to the excitations of spatial geometry.
+Here one however works with a fixed graph and therefore keeps the distributional nature of the states with respect to the excitations of spatial geometry -- that is the states describe still a spatial metric that is almost everywhere totally degenerate.

 It is also possible to construct alternative representation of the observable (holonomy -- flux) algebra of loop quantum gravity.
 The first such alternative representation \cite{koslowski} changes the vacuum from being peaked on a totally degenerate spatial geometry to one that is peaked on a non--degenerate (background) geometry.
-In this vacuum fluctuations of the triad are still vanishing.
-Note that the embedding maps for this (Koslowski--Sahlmann) representation are different from the one for the AL representations.
-As opposed to the AL representation the Koslowski Sahlmann vacuum is not invariant under (spatial) diffeomorphisms anymore.
+In this (Koslowski--Sahlmann) vacuum fluctuations of the triad are still vanishing.
+Note that the embedding maps for this Koslowski--Sahlmann representation are different from the one for the AL representations.
+As opposed to the AL representation the Koslowski--Sahlmann vacuum is not invariant under (spatial) diffeomorphisms anymore.